Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: System Model

-A signal-to-interference-plus-noise ratio (SINR) model is used to establish a successful link: a connection is created only if the SINR at the receiver is larger than the threshold required by the selected modulation and coding scheme (MCS).
-The interference that one link receives from other transmitters is the sum of the power it receives from all the non-intended transmitters simultaneously activated.
-We consider rate adaptation where transmission rates depend on selected MCSs, which in turn depend on achievable SINR values.

-We adopt common path loss and antenna pattern models \cite{filippini2017fast,maltsev2014d5} for mmWave communications.
-The path loss model for line-of-sight (LOS) transmission is defined as:
+We adopt typical path loss and antenna pattern models \cite{maltsev2014d5} for mmWave communications.
+The path loss model, considering both the line-of-sight (LOS) component and close reflections from the ground and other objects, is defined as \cite{maltsev2014d5} Eq.
+5-37:

 where $\alpha=82.02dB$ and $d_0=5m$. $d$ is the path length.
 The propagation factor $k$ is 2.36 if $d > d_0$ and 2 otherwise.
-The antenna gain is modeled with a Gaussian main lobe profile:
+The antenna gain is modeled with a Gaussian main lobe profile \cite{maltsev2014d5} Eq.
+5-32:

-$\phi_{-3dB}$ and $\beta_{-3dB}$ are respectively the elevation and azimuth half power beamwidths (HPBWs).
+$\phi_{-3dB}$ and $\beta_{-3dB}$ are respectively the elevation and azimuth half power beam widths (HPBWs).
 The $\phi$ and $\beta$ are the elevation and azimuth angle offsets between the main lobe direction and the direction to the considered transmitter/receiver.
-We assume omni-directional reception at UEs due to the typically limited hardware capabilities.

-We would like to remark that the above models are just reasonable choices to obtain realistic scenarios, and thus, meaningful numerical results.
-Indeed, the approach we propose can be applied to any specific channel and antenna pattern model.
+A visible definition of $\phi_{-3dB}$, $\beta_{-3dB}$, $\phi$ and $\beta$ can be found in Figs. 5-18, 5-19 and 5-20 in \cite{maltsev2014d5}.